ntamas92/RasterTransformer/README.md

 - **Sentintel-2 Tiled mode**: The script can also convert only a specific tile from a Sentinel dataset.
 In this case, the directory path of the tile should be the input.

 - **Landsat**: In a Landsat dataset, each band is stored in different files.
 The input can be a file from the dataset or the containing folder.
 The file with the `_MTL.txt` suffix will be chosen for the metadata file.

+- **SPOT**: A SPOT dataset contains all information in one GeoTiff file.
+The input can be the GeoTiff file, or the containing folder.
+The file with the same name as the input will be chosen as the metadata file.